kwatry/api-documentation/BrandGuidelines.md

 * Button text is ALWAYS "Sign in with iOKids" (please match the text and case exactly)
 * Button font is ALWAYS [Roboto](https://fonts.google.com/specimen/Roboto)

-APIs and Documentation - Copyright 2017, Dynepic Inc. - All rights reserved